Hyunsoo-Hong/Hyunsoo-Hong.github.io/publication.md

 - **Hyunsoo Hong** and Seong Su Kim, “GFRP/CFRP hybrid composites with self-sensing capability for the ankle spring of exoskeleton robot”,24th International Conference on Composite Structures – ICCS24, Porto, Portugal, 2021.06.

 - **Hyunsoo Hong** and Seong Su Kim, “Prediction of running kinetic parameters by using the artificial neural network from self-sensing composite structures for exoskeleton robots”, The 8th KAIST-SJTU-UTokyo Joint Academic Symposium, 2021.10.

+- **Hyunsoo Hong** and Seong Su Kim, “Composite spring capable of self-energy harvesting based on triboelectricity for exo-robots”, The 20th European Conference on Composite Materials – ECCM20, Lausanne, Switzerland, 2022.06.

 #### Domestic